stackforge/python-libraclient/doc/command.rst

    The ID of the load balancer

-.. option:: --node <ip:port>
+.. option:: --node <ip:port:option=value:...>

-   The node address in ip:port format (can be used multiple times to add multiple nodes)
+   The node address in ip:port format (can be used multiple times to add multiple nodes).
+   Additional node options may be specified after the ip:port portion in a option=value format.

 .. program:: libra_client node-delete